Panvel Municipal Corporation: History

 The Government of Maharashtra through its Urban Development Department's notification dated 14 October 2016 has added 11 more villages (namely: Bid, Adivali, Rohinjan, Dhansar, Pisarve, Turbhe, Karvale Budruk, Nagzeri, Taloje Majkur, Ghot and Koynavele) of Panvel Taluka to the Panvel Municipal Corporation.
 Earlier these 11 villages were part of MMRDA's sanctioned development plan of "AKBSNA"(Ambernath Kulgaon Badlapur Surrounding Notified Area).

 Revenue sources

+The total budget for the year 2024-25 was 3991.9 crores.
 The following are the Income sources for the Corporation from the Central and State Government.

 Revenue from taxes

 Following is the Tax related revenue for the corporation.